 Among others, the reopening of air, land, and sea borders to and from Qatar will once again allow for flights to resume between the two countries.
-Following this, Abu Dhabi has added Qatar to its ‘green list‘.
-This allows visitors from Qatar to exempt from quarantine provided that they carry a negative RT-PCR test result.
+Following this, Abu Dhabi had temporarily added Qatar to its ‘green list’.

 Other outstanding matters and issues that have not been addressed at the summit will be settled through a series of bilateral talks in the coming weeks.